NVIDIA Developer Zone

 Engaging with NVIDIA

-Q: How can I send suggestions for improvements to the CUDA Toolkit and SDK?
+Q: How can I send suggestions for improvements to the CUDA Toolkit?

 Become a registered developer, then you can directly use our bug reporting system to make suggestions and requests , in addition to reporting bugs etc.

-Q: I love to be able to ask the CUDA Team some questions directly?
+Q: I would like to ask the CUDA Team some questions directly?

 You can get direct face to face time with our team at GTC which we hold everyyear, find out when the next one is a www.gputechconf.com